 Nell Stephenson on Paleo for the Endurance Athlete

-I interviewed Nell Stephenson on "Paleo for the Endurance Athlete" on Philosophy in Action Radio on Wednesday, 27 February 2013.
-Listen to or download the podcast below.
+I interviewed Nell Stephenson on "Paleo for the Endurance Athlete" on 27 February 2013.
+Listen to or download this episode of Philosophy in Action Radio below.

 What is the paleo diet?
 How can athletes and others benefit from it?
 What kind of training and nutrition is required for endurance competition?
 What's wrong with the standard methods of training and nutrition for athletes?